WorldEnterpriseGroup/reveltek/RevUp/Referral Reward Program.md

 Thank you for your interest in our Referral Reward Program.
 We are excited to offer our the opportunity to earn a referral fee for bringing in qualified candidates to our company that can be placed infront of internation clients like Amercian Clients.

+Please note that the referral fee will only be paid out if the candidate is hired and successfully completes their probationary period.
+The fee will be paid out in two installments, with half paid after the candidate's first three months and the remaining half paid after their six-month anniversary.

+We believe that our employees are our greatest asset, and we trust that you will only refer candidates who meet our high standards and align with our company culture.
+Thank you for your participation in our Referral Reward Program.

 Here are the details of the program:

 👥 Who can participate?